litmuschaos/litmus-e2e/testcases/TCID-VMWx-Portal-GUI-Teaming.md

 #### &nbsp;&nbsp;&nbsp;Steps Performed in the test

 - Login as Admin and goto Teaming Tab.
-- Click on "Invite a member" and select the newly created user and click on "send invite" as viewer.
+- Click on "Invite a member" and select the newly created user and click on "send invite" as a viewer.
-- Check the Sent tab and Login with new user and check the invitation recieved.
+- Check the Sent tab and Login with the new user and check the invitation received.
 - Accept the invitation and check if it is visible in active projects.

 #### &nbsp;&nbsp;&nbsp;Expected Output

-     User should be able to see the newly created user in invite tab.
+     Users should be able to see the newly created user in the invite tab.